-Handbook 2019-20, Version 1.2 (07/06/20)
+Handbook 2021-22, Version 1.0 (17/04/22)

-This handbook applies to students starting the degree programme in Michaelmas term 2019.
+This handbook applies to students starting the degree programme in Michaelmas term 2021.
 The information in this handbook may be different for students starting in other years.

-The Examination Regulations relating to this course are available at www.admin.ox.ac.uk/examregs/2019-20/peinmatescie/studentview.
+The Examination Regulations relating to this course are available at 2021-22, Preliminary Examination in Materials Science (ox.ac.uk).
 If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.
 If you have any concerns in the first instance please contact Philippa Moss (philippa.moss@materials.ox.ac.uk).

-The information in this handbook is accurate as at 13th October 2019, however it may be necessary for changes to be made in certain circumstances, as explained at www.ox.ac.uk/coursechanges.
+The information in this handbook is accurate as at 17th April 2022, however it may be necessary for changes to be made in certain circumstances, as explained at www.ox.ac.uk/coursechanges.
 If such changes are made the Department will publish a new version of this handbook together with a list of the changes and students will be informed.